 Economic concepts and ideas which form the background to neoclassical and Marxian economic analysis; mercantilist, physiocratic and classical economic theories and their relationship to social-historical events as well as their contemporary relevance.

-This course offers an intensive training in contemporary macroeconomic analysis.
+This course offers intensive training in contemporary macroeconomic analysis.
 This course along with Economics 6110 3.0 constitutes our basic core requirement as preparation for the comprehensive examination in macroeconomic theory.

 Students may not receive credit for both Economics 5110 3.0 and Economics 5011 3.0.